dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 Before you think this is a completely original article, I want you to know that I took a lot of inspiration from Andrew Kane and his library [strong_migrations](https://github.com/ankane/strong_migrations).
-Think of this article as a port of his and his contributors' guide to Elixir and Ecto.
+Think of this article as a port of his and his contributors' guide to Elixir and Ecto and expanded.

 [PostgreSQL at Scale by James Coleman](https://medium.com/braintree-product-technology/postgresql-at-scale-database-schema-changes-without-downtime-20d3749ed680)